 Top 5 FAQs about Solatube sun pipes

-- How bright is a Solatube sun pipe?
+- How bright is a Solatube sun tunnel?

 - Do Solatube sun tunnels leak?

 - What’s the difference between flexible and rigid tubing?

 - Why use a dome rather than a skylight?

 - How much does a Solatube cost?